-- Civil case law, up to and including U.S. Supreme Court decisions and opinions, differ somewhat from those for criminal law. - · Constantly evolving area of law and tribal sovereignty.
+- Civil case law, up to and including U.S. Supreme Court decisions and opinions, differ somewhat from those for criminal law. - · Constantly evolving area of law and tribal sovereignty. - · Some issues unique to Alaska

 (Your tribal legal counsel should be consulted for questions in this area.)